 Although it’s rare to die in a national park, since 2001, 21 people have died in Rocky Mountain National Park.
 3.3 million visitors flock to the Rockies and many of them just walk away with some pretty awesome memories.
 The number one death dealer at this park is falling, and that comes as no surprise since much of the park is over 10,000 feet.
 The high altitude plays a big role in the park’s second leading cause of death: cardiac arrest.
 Better to heed those signs that warn “Do not climb unless prepared.”

 Natchez Trace National Parkway

 Imagine a beautiful 444-mile route from the southern Appalachian foothills of Tennessee to the Mississippi River.
 Once used by Native Americans for thousand years, before European settlers, the Natchez Trace National Parkway claims an average of 8 deaths per year, many due to traffic accidents.
-The Natchez Trace bridge also seem to attract those who wish to commit suicide.
+The Natchez Trace bridge also seems to attract those who wish to commit suicide.
 At least 15 people have fallen 155 feet to their deaths since 2000.
 They to put up signs with suicide prevention numbers in 2010 to deal with the problem.
-The death rate in past years have been higher, and the rangers have worked hard to reduce that death toll number.
+The death rate in past years have been higher, and the Rangers have worked hard to reduce that death toll number.
 They’re even making efforts to improve safety for bicyclists.
 Incidentally, vehicle accidents and suicides are the 2nd and 4th, respectively, leading cause of deaths in all National Parks combined.

 Mount Rainier National Park